Zion Williamson getting tested, but return to bubble unknown - WHIZ News

 The rookie left the team to tend to “an urgent family matter,” the Pelicans said.

-The former Duke star has played in 19 games this season, averaging 23.6 points and 6.8 rebounds per game.
+The former Duke star has played in 19 games this season, averaging 23.6 points and 6.8 rebounds.
 He also missed the actual opening night of the season, when New Orleans played the first game of this 2019-20 campaign in Toronto against the reigning NBA champion Raptors.

+“He’s testing every day,” Pelicans coach Alvin Gentry said.
+“So, obviously if he’s testing every day, he’s trying to come back.
+That’s pretty simple.”

 WESTBROOK PRACTICES